AmeUr56/TeleChurnDetect/README.md

 # Project
-**ChurnDetect**: Predicting Customer Churn for Telecommunication Companies
+**TeleChurnDetect**: Predicting Customer Churn for Telecommunication Companies

 # Purpose
 The goal is to build a **machine learning model** to predict **customer churn**, enabling businesses to retain customers and reduce revenue loss.